volodymyrhudyma/blog/content/blog/2020-07-16-how-to-save-up-to-50-development-time-in-react.md

 ![Prettier in React](/img/jul-15-2020-18-17-15.gif "Prettier in React")

 ## Summary

 Using React as a library for your application is a good choice and allows you to optimize the time spent on building the application.

 One of the biggest advantages of React is its ecosystem.
-Almost everything you can think of exists within it and can be used in a few minutes.

 There are many instruments that are a great help in accelerating the development process.

-In this article, we have reviewed the most important of them.
+In this article, we have reviewed, in my opinion, the most important of them.